Kyiv Oblast: Administrative divisions

 As with other oblasts of Ukraine, the head of the Kyiv Oblast State Administration (governor) is appointed by the President of Ukraine and subordinated to the Cabinet of Ministers of Ukraine.
 Local self-government body is the popularly elected Kyiv Oblast Rada, chaired by a Speaker (elected from among the councilors).

 The "exclaves"

 The municipality of Slavutych is within the borders of the neighboring Chernihiv Oblast on the eastern bank of the Dnieper river and the municipality has no common border with the Kyiv Oblast.
-Still, Slavutych is administrated by the Kyiv Oblast authorities (being a kind of administrative exclave).
+Still, Slavutych is administered by the Kyiv Oblast authorities (being a kind of administrative exclave).

-Similarly, the town of Kotsiubynske, which is within the borders of Kyiv city (which is surrounded by the Kyiv Oblast), is administrated by the Irpin city council.
+Similarly, the town of Kotsiubynske, which is within the borders of Kyiv city (which is surrounded by the Kyiv Oblast), is administered by the Kotsiubynske Settlement Council.

 Chernobyl zone

 The north-western end of the oblast is a part of the Chernobyl Exclusion Zone due to the radioactive contamination caused by the Chernobyl nuclear reactor accident.
 The largest cities within zone are Chernobyl and Prypiat, which are now abandoned.
 The city of Slavutych was built outside of the zone to host evacuated residents of Prypyat and personnel of the zone installations.